Sexual Health Resource Centre: Services

 The SHRC is an educational resource to the community it serves.
 It has its own lending library, separate from the Queen’s University library, and has a diverse selection of pamphlets.
 SHRC volunteers have also offered educational teach-in sessions for audiences ranging from elementary school to university students and other community groups since 1984.
 Teach-ins cover a range of topics from healthy relationships, contraception, sexually transmitted infections, and sex toys.

+Products

 The SHRC also sells an assortment of sexual health and pleasure products at cost.
 The Centre began selling products in 1987, beginning with spermicidal foam.
 Contraceptive and protective methods currently sold include a variety of condoms, dental dams, and reality condoms (aka female condoms).
 The SHRC has also sold sex toys at cost since 2001, such as dildos, masturbatory sleeves, vibrators, and bondage play items.

 The SHRC also regularly collaborates with community groups in Kingston with a similar mandate, such as HIV/AIDS Regional Services, ReelOut Queer Film Festival, and Sexual Assault Centre Kingston.